-What?
-You thought Music City was just for country fans and so, so, so many bachelorette parties (ugh)?
-Think again.
-Nashville, Tennessee, is actually a fantastic place to travel — or as my Yankee heart now begrudgingly admits, live — with tiny humans in tow too.
+Nashville is on the rise, y’all.
+I can say “y’all” now that I’ve been living here three years, right?
+And hey, if you thought traveling to Music City was just for country fans and so, so, so many bachelorettes (ugh), I don’t blame you.
+But it’s time to think again.
+Tennessee’s capitol is actually a fantastic place to travel — or as my Yankee heart now begrudgingly admits, live — with tiny humans in tow too.
 And yes, that holds true whether or not they’re pint-size Dolly Parton fans.
 But where are the best places to go when traveling to Nashville with kids?

 Where to eat & drink

 The former, founded by NYC expat chef extraordinaire Julia Jaksic, is an Instagrammable hotspot where you’ll find food that is as beautiful as it is delicious — my son is a fiend for the french fries.
-At the latter, owned by Alabaman Jessie Bower (yes, I’m recommending only women-owned restaurants on purpose) lets you get your fancy Bourbon cocktail fix — this is the South, after all — while also snagging high chairs, a kids menu, chic triangular crayons and an epic PB&J parents will want to eat too.
+At the latter, owned by Mailea Weger (yes, I’m recommending only women-owned restaurants on purpose) lets you get your weird-wine fix at brunch (Lou is known for its contact wines, fermented wines, and more) while also snagging some banana pancakes any kid would fight for.

 For caffeine, hit up Crema by the river (in a possibly imaginary neighborhood that Google Maps tells me is called “Rolling Mill Hill”) or the Barista Parlor coffee shop, with locations in the Germantown ‘hood as well as East Nashville.
 I’m often embarrassed to admit that I love Barista Parlor since their coffee is expensive, but it’s damn good, and my kid loves the pastries, so there we are.